Biodegradable vs Compostable plastics

 AS 4736-2006: The general standard of a plastic being “suitable for composting and other microbial treatment”.
 These generally need to be exposed to the higher temperatures of an industrial composting facility.
 This is where our pods sit.

 AS 5810-2010: Verification for plastics that are home compostable.

-To make things simple, we should really be calling any plastic capable of safely biodegrading compostable.
-Labelling things as biodegradable is far too ambiguous to be helpful.
+To make things simple we should really be calling any plastic capable of safely biodegrading compostable.
+Labeling things as biodegradable is far too ambiguous to be helpful.